 I improvise with different instruments; currently I prefer the contrabass recorder (using one, two, or three microphones for amplification).
 Sometimes I use the lower part of the instrument as a feedback-generator (aerofone) in combination with electronics.
 Also, I work with electronics only (analogue and digital, such as ringmodulators, analogue pedals, computer).

 A recent example of a composed improvisational format in a spatial setting is my cartographic performance arbesbach 2016.
 This recording is not edited; the entire piece was recorded in one section, as it can be heard on the video.
 Before the recording, I did a series of experiments on site to prepare.
 This performance is in between a composition and an improvisation.
 The setting, concept and format are composed.
 The music is performed within this setting.
 One might say it is improvised; however, I find that the place, the setting and my conception very much shape the improvisation.

-A key experience was an improviser’s retreat, which I did in 2007: I closed myself in at a place (a studio) practicing solo improvisation continuously for some days.
-As in a solitary retreat, I set a schedule of practising several hours a day, without stopping and concentrating on artistic expression.
+A key experience was an improviser’s retreat, which I did in 2007: I closed myself in at a place (a studio in Vienna) practicing solo improvisation continuously for some days.
+In my solitary retreat, I set a schedule of practising several hours a day, without stopping, and concentrating on artistic practice.
 During this period I experienced various levels of being emptied out sonically.
 There were stages when I felt that all my (musical) ideas had gone.
 It was interesting to continue playing in that state.
-It seemed that nothing sounded any more.
-My awareness as an improviser increased both physically and mentally during that time.
+It seemed to me that nothing ‘sounded’ any more.

 Ryoko Akama / Pia Palme (2013)